Todd Farm (North Smithfield, Rhode Island)

-The Todd Farm (also known as the Smith-Andrews-Taft-Todd Farm) is an historic farm at 670 Farnum Pike (Greenville Road) in North Smithfield, Rhode Island, US.
+The Todd Farm (also known as the Smith-Andrews-Taft-Todd Farm) is a historic farm at 670 Farnum Pike (Greenville Road) in North Smithfield, Rhode Island, US.
 The farm includes a house dating to 1740, as well as a collection of outbuildings dating to the early 20th century.
 The main block of the house is a 2 1/2-story wood-frame structure, five bays wide, with a gable roof and a large central chimney.
 The main block has been added to numerous times, with full-size additions to both sides as well as a sloping addition to the rear, giving the house a saltbox appearance in the rear and a total width of 11 bays.
 Behind and beside the house are arrayed a number of small outbuildings, and a barn which has been converted into residential space.
 The house was probably built by Noah Smith around 1740, around the time he established a sawmill on Cherry Brook, which runs behind the house and is dammed to form Todd Pond.

 The farm was listed on the National Register of Historic Places in 1983.